bellyfat/SOLTRON/README.md

 pip install -r requirements.txt
 !python rl_simulation.py
 ```
 The rectangle portion shows the usage of PySerum API from SERUM that uses SOLANA and SERUM DEX.
-The real time data is send as a data stream to the environment.
+The real time data is send as a data feeder to the environment.

 <img src="/screenshots/main_api.png" width="640" />